RRShieldsCutler/biol358-DryLab/README.md

 ```sh
 bin/ninja.py -i shi7_result_default/combined_seqs.fna -o ninja_results -z -d 2
 ```
 When it's done, you can also see how much more efficient the computation is when you eliminate those super-rare sequences with `-d 2`.
-Run the command again without the `-d 2` on the end, and see how much longer it takes.
+Change the name of the results output (like `ninja_results_2`) and run the command again without the `-d 2` on the end, and see how much longer it takes.
 Change the name of the results though, or you will overwrite your original data (if you forget, you can just run the first command over again).

 > Diving deeper: What is parallel computing?
 Can your iMac do this?
 How many "threads" does this Mac have?